-Located on the banks of the Saryu River, Ayodhya is a popular pilgrimage centre for the Hindus.
+Located on the banks of the Sarayu river, Ayodhya is a popular pilgrimage centre for the Hindus.
 The town is closely associated with Lord Rama, who is believed to be the seventh incarnation of Lord Vishnu.
 According to the epic Ramayana, the ancient city of Ayodhya was the capital of the Surya dynasty in which Lord Rama was born.
-The story of Ramayana revolves around prince Rama, his exile to the forest for 14 years and consequently his return which is even to this day celebrated as Diwali.
+The story of Ramayana revolves around prince Rama, his exile to the forest for 14 years and consequently his return, which, even to this day, is celebrated as Diwali.

-It's Hinduism roots apart, Ayodhya also has remnants of Buddhism, Jainism and Islam.
+Its Hinduism roots apart, Ayodhya also has remnants of Buddhism, Jainism and Islamic history.
 It is believed that five of the Jain Tirthankaras were born in Ayodhya including the first Jain Tirthankar, Rishabhdev.

 Ayodhya is one of the most sacred pilgrimage towns for the Hindus.
 Ayodhya tourism has lots to offer the spiritual minds.
-Some of the noteworthy temples include Nageshwarnath Temple, said to be built by Ram’s son, Kush and Chakra Harji Vishnu Temple.
+Some of the noteworthy temples include Nageshwarnath Temple, said to be built by Rama’s son, Kush, and Chakra Harji Vishnu Temple.
 The Tulsi Smarak Bhawan has been built by the Government of India in the memory of Tulsidas who rewrote the Ramayana.
-Ram Janama Bhoomi is where the Babri Masjid was destroyed in 1992.
+Ram Janmabhoomi is where the Babri Masjid was destroyed in 1992.

-Sita ki Rasoi is located near the Ram janambhoomi temple.
-It is believed that it is here that Sita cooked the first meal after her marriage to Ram.
-Also visit Ram Ki Paidi, the bathing ghats along the River Saryu.
+Sita Ki Rasoi is located near the Ram Janmabhoomi Temple.
+It is believed that, it is here that Sita cooked the first meal after her marriage to Rama.
+Also visit Ram Ki Paidi, the bathing ghats along the river Sarayu.
 Then there is the Mani Parbat which was initially a Buddhist vihara but later became a Hindu temple.
 From here, you can enjoy fabulous views of the city.